Irfan-Nasruddin/Kangaroo-Migration-Simulator/README.md

 # _Kangaroo Migration Simulator_
 ## Description
-This project attempts to simulate the migration of Kangaroos.
+This project attempts to simulate the migration of Kangaroos
 ## Feature
 - Create a map based on user input
 - Randomly generate kangaroos